dotslashgabut/image-collection-web-app/README.md

 This project is licensed under the MIT License.

-The code generated using Gemini 2.5 Pro Experimental 03-25.
+Code generated using Gemini 2.5 Pro Experimental 03-25.